 Take some time to build a picture of your ideal audience.
 Once you have this picture in your mind, write your blog in a style that they will respond to.

-If your audience can resonate with you, or have a connection, they will be more likely to contact you for more information or use your services.
+If your audience can resonate with you, or feel that they have a connection, they will be more likely to contact you for more information, advice, or use your services.

 The platforms that you use are also important.
 Think to yourself, WHERE is your audience?
 Are they more active on Facebook?
 Twitter?
 LinkedIn?